-- JSE Clear Responsible Officer (chairman);
+- JSE Clear CEO (chairman);

-- JSE Director of Market Regulation;

 - JSE Clear Chief Risk Officer; and

 - JSE Clear Chief Operations Officer

 7. PRE-DEFAULT ACTIVITIES

 7.1.
 Fire Drills

 JSE Clear should, in accordance with the Financial Markets Act Regulations (section 40.10 2(h)), perform a clearing member default simulation, or fire-drill, at least annually and these tests should ensure that all clearing members and where appropriate other clients and stakeholders are informed of and know the procedures involved in a default scenario.
 The primary purpose of the fire-drill is to ensure market readiness, including testing of processes and tools, should a default event actually occur.